Sam Sanders (journalist)

 Sam Sanders (born August 1984) is an American journalist and podcast host.
-He is one of the co-hosts of the Stitcher/Sirius XM podcast Vibe Check, and the host and executive producer of The Sam Sanders Show, a podcast and radio show on NPR member station KCRW.
+He is one of the co-hosts of the Stitcher/SiriusXM podcast Vibe Check, and the host and executive producer of The Sam Sanders Show, a podcast and radio show on NPR member station KCRW.
 He launched and previously hosted NPR's It's Been a Minute, a weekly podcast and nationally broadcast radio program, and Into It, a culture podcast from Vulture.

 Early life and education

 Sanders was born in New Braunfels, Texas, to Regina (née Garrett) and Ruben Sanders, and grew up in the San Antonio area.
 He has three older brothers.

 Sanders is a graduate of Samuel Clemens High School in Schertz, Texas.
 He earned a bachelor’s degree in music and political science from the University of the Incarnate Word in 2007 and went on to earn a master's degree in public policy from the Harvard Kennedy School.